huggingface/blog/lematerial.md

 title: "LeMaterial: an open source initiative to accelate materials discovery and research"
 thumbnail: /blog/assets/lematerial/thumbnail_lematerial.png
 authors:
-- user: TODO add entalpic folks
+- user: AlexDuvalinho
   guest: true
+- user: lritchie
+  guest: true
+- user: msiron
+  guest: true
+- user: inelgnu
+  guest: true
+- user: etiennedufayet
+  guest: true
+- user: amandinerossello
+  guest: true
+- user: Ramlaoui
+  guest: true
 - user: IAMJB
 - user: lvwerra
 - user: thomwolf
 ---

-# LeMaterial: an open source initiative to accelate materials discovery and research
+# LeMaterial: an open source initiative to accelerate materials discovery and research

-> Today, we are thrilled to announce the launch of **LeMaterial**, an open-source collaborative project led by [*Entalpic*](https://entalpic.ai/) and [*Hugging Face*](https://huggingface.co/) ⚛️🤗.
+Today, we are thrilled to announce the launch of **LeMaterial**, an open-source collaborative project led by [*Entalpic*](https://entalpic.ai/) and [*Hugging Face*](https://huggingface.co/).
+LeMaterial aims to simplify and accelerate materials research, making it easier to train ML models, to identify novel materials and to explore chemical spaces. ⚛️🤗

-LeMaterial aims to simplify and accelerate materials research, making it easier to train ML models, to identify novel materials and to explore chemical spaces. **As a first step, we are releasing a dataset called `LeMat-Bulk`, which unifies, cleans and standardizes the most prominent material datasets, including [Materials Project](https://next-gen.materialsproject.org/), [Alexandria](https://alexandria.icams.rub.de/) and [OQMD](https://oqmd.org/) — giving rise to a single harmonized data format with **6.7M entries** and **7 materials properties.**
+As a first step, we are releasing a dataset called `LeMat-Bulk`, which unifies, cleans and standardizes the most prominent material datasets, including [Materials Project](https://next-gen.materialsproject.org/), [Alexandria](https://alexandria.icams.rub.de/) and [OQMD](https://oqmd.org/) — giving rise to a single harmonized data format with **6.7M entries** and **7 materials properties.**
->

 ## Why LeMaterial?